Green Building and Grounds

 Progress to date:

-- Cuyahoga Community College has received four certifications for recent projects under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED®) standards.
+- Cuyahoga Community College has received eight certifications under the U.S. Green Building Council’s Leadership in Energy and Environmental Design (LEED®) standards.
 In addition, Tri-C established Sustainable Renovations Guidelines to reduce the impacts of smaller renovation projects.

 Other examples of efforts to reduce the impacts of our buildings and grounds include: